-I was led very early to associate two centers of interest: the train models and photography.
+I was led very early to associate two centres of interest: the train models and photography.
 My first serious attempts were to photograph my C 61000 HOrnby acHO shunter on which I operated to make it more conformable:

 It was in the years 1975-76.
 For the connoisseurs, I had at the time a Zenit E camera with uncoupled selenium cell, and Helios 1:2-58 mm lens.
 The photos had been made in order to send an article to Loco-Revue magazine, never written…

 First, let’s note that photo of a model is not, as often asserted, macrophoto.
-Indeed, stricto sensu, macrophoto begins when the image (on the film or on the sensor) is larger than the object itself (it is said that the magnification is greater than 1), which has few chances to happen for a model, even as small as an HO scale car — except perhaps for a detail picture!
-No, it's just close-up.
+Indeed, strictly speaking, macrophoto begins when the image (on the film or on the sensor) is larger than the object itself (it is said that the magnification is greater than 1), which has few chances to happen for a model, even as small as an HO scale car — except perhaps for a detail picture!
+No, it’s just close-up.
 That said, the problems are the same, just less accented.